SOUTHERNBREEZE

 on accuracy and not so much on distance."

-Also designed by Lawrence
+designed by Lawrence

 Packard, the Highlands North at

-Westin Innisbrook is similar in terrain to the Copperhead Course, but not
+Westin Innisbrook is similar in terrain to the Copperhead Course, but

 in length.
-Rolling fairways and water throughout make club selection your
+Rolling fairways and water throughout make club selection

 most important strategy on this course.
 About 6,600 yards from the back

 tees, this course is known for its long par-3s and small greens.
-Ball placement
+Ball

 becomes critical.

-Although it's our shortest
+it's our shortest

 course, it's one of our most challenging.
-In fact, 11 of the 18 holes here
+In fact, 11 of the 18 holes

 have water on them.
-The other seven have narrow fairways with lots of trees
+The other seven have narrow fairways with lots of

 and bunkers.

-The signature hole here,
+signature hole here,

 says Brock Nicholas, is No. 3, a 470-yard par-4 that is a tight driving